 - Virginia passing score on the Praxis Subject Assessment.
 Candidates may be conditionally admitted to the program but must submit a passing score to the JMU Education Support Center prior to beginning more than 12 credit hours of M.A.T. graduate coursework

-- Interview with Academic Unit Head (will be scheduled after submission of application)
+- Interview with program coordinator (will be scheduled after submission of application)

-Candidates must complete 33 hours of graduate coursework including student teaching and a comprehensive action research project.
+Candidates must complete 36 hours of graduate coursework including student teaching and a comprehensive action research project.
+All graduate-level coursework must be completed with a grade of B- or better.
 In addition, all content area course requirements must be met in order to be eligible for a teaching license.
-All graduate-level coursework must be completed with a grade of "B-"or better.